lyft/omnibot/docs/root/adding_new_slack_apps.rst

       * message.im
       * message.mpim

+      * Note 1: adding ``app_mention`` may result in your bot being called twice.
+      * Note 2: the configuration `bot.name` for your bot should match your app user_handle
+      * Note 3: if your app user_handle does not match your `bot.name` you need to specify `match_mention: true` to receive callbacks

 #.
 Add interactive component configuration (if the bot needs interactive components), using the ``Interactive Components`` link in the sidebar:

    #.
 Add the request URL.
 This will be the interactibe API route; so, if your omnibot hostname is ``omnibot.example.com``, the URL would be ``https://omnibot.example.com/api/v1/slack/interactive``.
 Slack will not verify this URL, unfortunately.